 III.
 Energy Storage:

 Energy is stored in a system as internal energy.
 This internal energy IS a property or state variable of the system, due to the microscopic and macroscopic energies of the particles of the system.
 These energies cannot be measured directly.
-A change in internal energy is all that can be accounted for, since a change in internal energy results in a change in the state variables of the system (pressure, temperature, etc).
+A change in internal energy is all that can be accounted for, since a change in internal energy results in a change in the state variables of the system (position, velocity, pressure, temperature, etc).
 Stored energy is therefore represented using ∆ notation.

 There are two general ways that energy can be stored in a system: